adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		});
 	}

-Affectively, CTM is on to something, it's a good first step but leaves a lot to be desired.
+Essentially, CTM as a concept is onto something but it falls short by quite some way.

 ## What's the solution?

-*Disclaimer: this technique has been around for a long time and none of these ideas are my own.*

 It should be becoming increasingly obvious what we need to do to answer the question of &ldquo;How the hell am I meant to write Javascript in a Progressive Enhancement way?&rdquo;

-We need something that ensures the user never gets the *fuck you* experience but receives the much more reasonable *core* experience, or depending on the browser, network, browser extensions etc, the *enhanced* experience.
+We need something that ensures the user never gets the *fuck you* experience but receives the much more reasonable *core* experience, or depending on the environment (browser, network, extensions etc), the *enhanced* experience.

 In order to do that you need to detect and, where necessary *test* any API the application utilises.
 The reason to detect is so that you can first determine the functionality exists and the reason to test is to ensure the API is bug free.